Search

 Hand of God: A Journey from Death to Life by the Abortion Doctor Who Changed His Mind by Dr. Bernard Nathanson

-• It is a discovery process where everyone can learn their unique way to help empower women to choose life for themselves and their pre-born babies.
+• This pro-life book is a discovery process where everyone can learn their unique way to help empower women to choose life for themselves and their pre-born babies.

 Pro-Life Movies and Documentaries With Mature Themes